Hysterosalpingogram (HSG) is a special type of X-ray done to evaluate fertility in women.

-An HSG or a Hysterosalpingogram is a special kind of X-Ray which is used to evaluate fertility in females.
+An HSG or a Hysterosalpingogram is a special kind of X-Ray that is used to evaluate fertility in females.
 This examination is a radiological procedure wherein the uterine cavity along with the shape and patency of the fallopian tubes is investigated.
 It checks if the fallopian tubes are blocked or not.
 In case they are, it is not possible for a female to conceive, as the egg cannot be released and hence not fertilized.

 You might be prescribed this test in case you’ve been having trouble conceiving.
 Also, in case a patient has been through two or more miscarriages, an HSG test may be prescribed, as recurring miscarriages can happen because of abnormal uterine shape.

 Usually, 10-15% of women go through recurring miscarriages because of an abnormally shaped uterus.

 An HSG should be performed after your period but before ovulation to prevent using X-Rays in case you conceive.
 2-5 days after your menstrual cycle is the ideal time to get the test done.